dantemogrim/hacker-news/README.md

 <b>By [Agnes Binett](https://github.com/aagneess)</b><br>

-- An add on that makes it possible for users to delete their account along with all data stored onto that particular user.<br>
+- An add on making it possible for users to delete their account along with all data stored onto that particular user.<br>
 - <i>Link to the pull request, [here](https://github.com/mogrim-91/Hacker-News/pull/2).</i>

 ## :man_technologist: Creator